NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 Posted by Hedding Law Firm | Jan 13, 2021

-This bail issue comes up all the time, and unfortunately, people are so zeroed in on it, they forget about the fact they actually have a federal criminal case pending against them.
+This bail issue comes up all the time, and unfortunately, people are so focused on it that they forget they actually have a federal criminal case pending against them.

 Regardless of whether they or their loved one gets out on federal bail, that case is not going away.
-Depending on how serious it is, the person is likely to get some federal time anyway.
+Depending on how serious it is, the person is likely to face significant federal time.

-So, the whole bail issue a lot of times, not always, is a sidetrack issue that really doesn't allow the person to grapple with what they have to related to their federal criminal case.
+So, the whole bail issue is often, not always, a sidetrack issue that really doesn't allow the person to grapple with what they have to relate to their federal criminal case.

 Initial Court Appearance Before a Magistrate

-When we talk about federal bail and how it works, we're talking about the magistrate, when you make that initial appearance, is going to decide whether or not you are detained, which basically means you can't get out.
+When we talk about federal bail and how it works, we're talking about the magistrate, a key figure in the legal system, deciding whether or not you are detained, which basically means you can't get out when you make that initial appearance.

-That if they get convicted, they'll get a minimum of 10 years in federal prison at 85% for example.
+If they get convicted, they'll get a minimum of 10 years in federal prison at 85%, for example.
 Under that circumstance, there's going to be a presumption that you shouldn't get out and that you should be detained.

 The prosecutors will argue for detention, and it will ultimately be up to the federal magistrate whether or not you're released on some conditions.